navarroje/navarroje/README.md

     color: #323755; /* Dark text for readability on white */
     font-size: 1.5em;
-    text-align: center; /* Center align for a landing page feel */ }
+    text-align: center; /* Center align for a landing page feel */
+    margin-top: -15px; /* Pull it closer to the main title */ }

     h4 {